jameshanlon/jameshanlon.github.io/content/homelab.md

 - [Strava](https://www.strava.com) and [Garmin](https://connect.garmin.com) for fitness data.

-This list is not exhaustive but these services all hold valuable data that I would not want to lose (in the event the provider loses the data or I get locked out of my account).
-Although these scenarios is unlikely, I mitigate the risk by taking manual backups on a less frequent basis that I should.
+This list is not exhaustive but these services all hold valuable data that I would not want to lose in the event the provider loses the data or I get locked out of my account.
+Although these scenarios is unlikely, I mitigate the risks by taking manual backups, albeit on a less frequent basis that I should.

 ## Summary

-To do.
+This note details hardware and software alternatives for operating personal services that are east to setup and maintain, with scope to add much more functionality.
+This self-hosting method presents itself as a robust option against relying on third-party data custodians.
+Moreover, adopting this approach can be quite cost-effective, as the biggest expense associated with NAS systems is the cost of the disks themselves.

+<a name="links"></a>
 ## Related links

 There are many great blog posts about self hosting of computing services.
 These